praveek/launch.en/help/extension-reference/web/aep-web-sdk/aep-ext-release-notes.md

 #### Features

 * Renamed `configId` to `edgeConfigId`.
 * Renamed `viewStart` to `renderDecisions`, set to false by default.
-If set to true, we will fetch Personalization offers and auto render them.
+If set to true, Personalization offers are fetched and auto-rendered.
 * Changes related to `Get Decisions`:
-- Remove the `getDecisions` command;
+- Removed the `getDecisions` command.
 - Added a `scopes` option to the `sendEvent` command.
 Decisions are returned in the `sendEvent` resolved promise.
 - Added a built-in `__view__` scope which will result in returning page/view wide offers.
-(VEC offers in Target for example) Those decisions will return from the `sendEvent` command only if `renderDecisions` is set to false.
+(VEC offers in Target for example.)
+Those decisions return from the `sendEvent` command only if `renderDecisions` is set to false.
-- Added a `Decisions Received` event which fires when decisions become available.
+- Added a `Decisions Received` event, which fires when decisions become available.
-* We now combine multiple Personalization notifications under a single server call.
+* Combined multiple Personalization notifications under a single server call.
 * Fixed issue in Event Merge ID where it was being reset every time the data element was referenced.
 * Renamed the `setCustomerIds` action to `syncIdentity`.
-* Added a `getIdentity` command: this can be consumed via custom code only for now.
+* Added a `getIdentity` command.
+This can be consumed via custom code only for now.
 * Enabling debug using `_satellite` now enables debugging in the AEP Extension.
 * Added support for typed values in the XDM Object: Booleans, Numbers and Decimals.